gzeronet/stm32f4-trackpoint-mouse/README.md

 * Use stm32f4xx_hal, rtic, usb related.
 * TIM EXTI, (GPIO EXTI not work on dynamic pin, hope some one can help).
-* Trackpoint stream mode, (remote mode works, but I not need it).
+* Trackpoint stream mode, (remote mode works, but I don't need).

 ---